Scoreboards Documentation

 - Ratings are calculated using a K-factor of 32.

-- Both players' ratings update simultaneously after approval.
+- Every participant's rating updates simultaneously after approval.

 Matchmaking Queue (Beta)

 If the queue button is enabled on the leaderboard, players can click it to join the matchmaking queue.
-The system pairs players with similar ELO ratings using an expanding window algorithm.
+The system groups players with similar ELO ratings using an expanding window algorithm.
 When matched, a thread is created for the match with community voting buttons.
-If no opponent is found within 5 minutes, the queue entry expires.
+If no match is found within 5 minutes, the queue entry expires.

-The League leaderboard type ranks players by points accumulated across head-to-head matches.
-It's the right format for sports like football/soccer, basketball, futsal, hockey, and any 1v1 competition where the season's table is the source of truth.
+The League leaderboard type ranks players by points accumulated across matches.
+It's the right format for sports like football/soccer, basketball, futsal, hockey, and any 1v1 or team competition where the season's table is the source of truth.

 How it works

-- The winner is awarded points_win, the loser points_loss, both players in a draw points_draw.
+- The winning side is awarded points_win, the losing side points_loss, everyone in a draw points_draw.
+On a team league every player on a side gets that side's points.

 - The leaderboard ranks players by total points; W/D/L counts are tracked separately.